 Josh Bailes, VP at CollabraLink Technologies, summarized this best, “delivery and growth roles are quite similar: both are aimed to understand the problems faced by the customer and to bring solutions that deliver outcomes.”
-He continued by saying, “For me, the key to a delivery role is remaining outcome oriented, empathic, and honest.
+He continued, “For me, the key to a delivery role is remaining outcome oriented, empathic, and honest.
 These same values apply in growth roles as well.”

 Not only does being in a delivery role help someone take a customer-centric approach to every decision and action, but it also gives them a look into the innerworkings of the customer and what is important to them.
 Andrew Stringer, VP at Avantus Federal, elaborated on this point by saying, “directly supporting clients gave me a detailed view of how the business of government gets done – who makes decisions, how money and information flow, and how missions get accomplished.
 Now when evaluating opportunities, I go beyond what is explicitly said and try to understand the underlying intention to tell the right story.”